parampatel21/quizmaster-articles/README.md

 My name is Param, and I'm excited to share with you my solution for the Interactive Articles assignment.
 I've built an application using Next.js, TypeScript, Tailwind CSS (with Daisy UI), TipTap editor, and SQLite for data persistence.

-I hope you enjoy exploring it!
+I hope you enjoy exploring it.

 ## Table of Contents